Samsung/tizen-docs/docs/application/dotnet/guides/overview.md

 You can easily create your Tizen wearable applications with [Tizen.Wearable.CircularUI guides](https://samsung.github.io/Tizen.CircularUI/guide/Overview.html).
 For more information about these APIs, see [Tizen.Wearable.CircularUI GitHub](https://github.com/Samsung/Tizen.CircularUI).

 ## Tizen OpenTK
-Tizen OpenTK provides a set of fast and low-level C# bindings for OpenGL&reg; ES APIs.
+The Tizen OpenTK provides a set of fast and low-level C# bindings for OpenGL&reg; ES APIs.
 From Tizen 5.0, it is integrated with Tizen Application Framework.
-So, it allows Tizen app developer to use C# OpenGL&reg; ES APIs in .Net application.
+Therefore, it allows Tizen app developer to use C# OpenGL&reg; ES APIs in .Net application.

-Using these APIs, you can quickly create graphic applications with the OpenGL&reg; ES 2.0, such as: Ambient app, Game, Dynamic partial, Physics effect, and so on.
+Using these APIs, you can quickly create graphic applications with the OpenGL&reg; ES 2.0, such as, Ambient app, Game, Dynamic partial, Physics effect, and so on.
 For more information about these APIs, see [Tizen OpenTK GitHub](https://github.com/TizenAPI/opentk).

 ## TizenFX API